Cryptolyfe/Language-Detection/README.md

 <br>

-And the UI will launch in your browser!
+...And the UI will launch in your browser!

 <br>
 <br>